 The results are slightly skewed as the data includes our temporary workforce and our permanent members of staff.
 Whilst we can demonstrate our temporary workforce are paid fairly for their roles we recognise that our permanent workforce (especially at more senior levels) consists of a female majority.
-This also has affected our bonus payment results significantly as females are more predominant in roles that we offer commission payments.
+This has also affected our bonus payment results significantly as women are more predominant in roles that we offer commission payments.

 The majority of our temporary workers, as you can see from the quartile analysis, are male.
 The temporary roles on offer are mainly warehouse based and these jobs are favoured by males as we struggle to find female workers that wish to perform these roles.
 This is a problem seen by other businesses in the recruitment sector.

 Whilst we are performing better than the national average in terms of the gender pay gap, we will always strive to improve as a business.
 We are committed to encouraging more females into the temporary roles we have on offer.
 The bonus structure will be reviewed in the coming months to improve the balance of payments received between females and males, and we will look at encouraging more males into commission based roles.
 We look forward to hopefully seeing improvements in our annual reports in the future.

 To download a PDF of this report please click here: Tudor Employment Agency Limited Gender Pay Gap Report 2020/2021